 “The atmosphere was contagiously exhilarating even for women who were losing their lovers.
 They were a part of world history, right there in their small chair in a small restaurant in a small southern town.”
 Songbird, Chapter 34

-It’s a scene that rang true for many in Anniston, AL in the 1940s when World War II and neighboring Fort McClellan brought the world to their doorsteps by hosting young soldiers from all over the nation and German POWs from half way around the globe.
+It was a scene that rang true for many in Anniston, AL in the 1940s when World War II and neighboring Fort McClellan brought the world to their doorsteps by hosting young soldiers from all over the nation and German POWs from halfway around the globe.
 This southern town was faced with the joy and excitement of welcoming these soldiers into their lives and then with the heartache of letting them go when they were called to the front.
 It was a time that brought great change to the world, and the people and families of this town experienced that change daily.

 Song of Return and The Final Song, books two and three in The War Song Series, are now available.
 These books continue the stories of small town America in the post-war era and into the Korean War.
 On TheWarSongSeries.com website, not only will you find information about the books, but a historic preservation blog called “War Stories” is hosted on the site and features photos, videos, and articles retelling the history of the World War II and post-war era.